If The Queen Invites You To Dinner… Inside The Private World of the Royals

 Hesseltine’s comments were made specifically in the context of the difficulties Princess Diana had in adjusting to Royal life (when the Queen was a sprightly 70-something, and no doubt staying up later than she does these days) but they are an illuminating insight into how far what one may typically think of as ‘Royal’ protocol invades even the everyday of domestic royal life.

-She also is known to disapprove in general of hemlines rising more than an inch or two above the knee, and once again, this is a stipulation well-known to regular female visitors such as Kate, Camilla and the York princesses, Beatrice and Eugenie.
+She is also known to disapprove in general of hemlines rising more than an inch or two above the knee, a stipulation well-known to regular female visitors such as Kate, Camilla and the York princesses, Beatrice and Eugenie.

 Indeed, part of the reason Camilla kept her own house even after they married was because she finds the endless formality of life at Highgrove to be rather wearing.

 “She likes to have her own place to disappear off to when he goes off on his mini-tours or whatever,” says a source, “She finds the formality of life at Highgrove a bit much sometimes, and needs to escape to ‘normal’ life.
 Charles does actually run it very much like a royal palace.
 There’s butlers and footmen and all that jazz.”